 (For those with church obligations)

-NOTE: You can optionally have private lessons with Mark for $20.
+NOTE: You can optionally schedule a private lessons with Tina, Karen or Mark for $20.

-There are two different options to pay for the dulcimer weekend (full payment is due upon registering):
+There are two different options to pay for the dulcimer weekend.

 Travel Companions Welcome:

 Significant others are welcome!
 There is a lot to do around Akron during the day while you are in class.
 If your companion joins us for lunch, please contribute an additional $7 per lunch.
 They are welcome to join us for concerts, dinners, jams, and extra-curricular activities.

 Extra-curricular activities include: